 Those of us familiar with how jealousy works know that, all too often, these thoughts will slowly start to sprout and blossom into much larger, more engrained attacks on ourselves and/or our partner.
 “She doesn’t want to be around you.
 There must be someone else.”
 “He’s losing interest.
 He wants to get away from you.”
 “Who would want to listen to you?
 You’re so boring.”

 These jealous feeling can arise at any point in a relationship, from a first date to the 20th year of a marriage.
 In an attempt to protect ourselves, we may listen to our inner critic and pull back from being close to our partner.
 Yet, in an ultimate catch 22, we also tend to feel more jealous when we’ve retreated from pursuing what we want.
 If we know on some level we’re not making our relationship a priority or actively going after our goal of being loving or close, we tend to feel more insecure and more jealous.
-That is why it’s even more essential not to blindly act on jealous feelings by pushing our partner further away.
+That is why it’s even more essential to learn how to deal with jealousy and not to blindly act on jealous feelings by pushing our partner further away.

 While it may feel pointless or illogical, it is completely natural to want what others have and to feel competitive.
 However, how we use these feelings is very important to our level of satisfaction and happiness.
 If we use these feelings to serve our inner critic, to tear down ourselves or others, that is clearly a destructive pattern with demoralizing effects.
 However, if we don’t let these feelings fall into the hands of our critical inner voice, we can actually use them to acknowledge what we want, to be more goal-directed or even to feel more accepting of ourselves and what affects us.